Skip To Main Content

 We are a community committed to educating all students by promoting critical thinking, supporting individual needs, and fostering a sense of belonging with a goal of preparing students to achieve personal success and to become meaningful contributors to society.

-School and Community
+School

-One of three comprehensive high schools in the Issaquah School District.
-Liberty High School (LHS) opened in 1977, serving grades 10 through 12 then transitioned to a four-year high school in 1984.
-LHS serves 1482 students in 9th through 12th grade.
+One of three comprehensive high schools in the Issaquah School District, Liberty High School (LHS) opened in 1977, serving grades 10 through 12 then transitioned to a four-year high school in 1984.
+LHS currently serves 1489 students in 9-12 grade.
 Our students are involved in many school sponsored organizations.
-LHS has an award winning Drama, Music, Journalism and NJROTC Programs as well as offering excellent vocational education opportunities and a long history of athletic excellence in the 3A/2A Division of the KingCo League.
-The LHS community of students, parents, and staff share an active partnership in all facets of the educational mission.
+LHS has award winning Drama, Music, Journalism, DECA and NJROTC programs as well as a long history of athletic excellence in the 3A Division of the KingCo League.

+The LHS community of students, parents and staff share an active partnership in all facets of the educational mission.
 LHS offers a variety of student programs for academic challenges and opportunities to earn college credit.
+These opportunities include:

 • Advanced Placement (AP) program